Arkham/juliu.is/content/blog/elm-warrior-walkthrough/index.md

                 GT
 ```

-Then, when we meet another warrior in our path, we can attack them :)
+Then, when we meet another warrior in our path we can attack them!

 ```elm
 exploreDirection dir =